falcosecurity/dbg-go/README.md

 ## Build

-A simple `go build` in the project root folder is enough.
+A simple `make build` in the project root folder is enough.

 ## Test

 Given the project aims at making our dbg code testable, there are already quite a few tests implemented.
-To run them, a simple `go test ./...` issued from project root folder is enough.
+To run them, a simple `make test` issued from project root folder is enough.

 ## Release artifacts